crosstheages/public-data/patch-notes-arise.md

 - Sprint toggle on controller turns off after performing a dash.
 - Sprint does not activate when landing.
 - Malik's beard may occasionally appear misaligned.
-- In multiplayer, other players can be visibile during the QTE on the boss platform and can be damaged!
+- In multiplayer, other players can be visible during the QTE on the boss platform and can be damaged!
 - The informations of the player on the HUD are not correctly updated
 - The key information on the top right inside the the artellium map is not always correctly refreshed
 - The Elite can sometimes jump through walls if the player is in other room and not visible by the AI